 An hour hike will get you to the top of one of the hiking trails.

-Timings: The private guided tour could start late afternoon mid Summer.
+Timings: The private guided tour could start late afternoon or midsummer.
 The group tours would mostly have a regular start time around 09.00.

 Locations and activities: